-Here are some of my favorite quotes from the past year.
+I've gradually started reading more, and like to collect interesting quotes I come across.
+Here are some of my favorite ones from the past year.

 I don't believe people can be inspired or learn much from business books/pamphlets/resources.
 Entrepreneurs reading books about entrepreneurship are like romantic people reading romance novels for inspiration.